apache/incubator-kie-kogito-examples/dmn-tracing-quarkus/README.md

-# DMN + Quarkus example
+# DMN Tracing Quarkus example

 ## Description

-A simple DMN service to evaluate a traffic violation.
+A simple DMN service to evaluate a loan approval and generate tracing events that might be consumed by the Trusty service.

-Demonstrates DMN on Kogito capabilities, including REST interface code generation.

 ## Installing and Running